 Prior to joining us, our client had numerous blog posts that discussed general topics related to their products.
 Sadly, they didn’t target the right type of keywords that would support their money-making ecommerce pages.

 We conducted a content gap analysis to identify opportunities to create new niche-specific posts that linked directly to user queries.
-After preparing a content plan for the quarter, we produced fresh articles with high SEO value on a monthly basis.
+After preparing a content plan and identifying keyword clusters to target for the quarter, we produced fresh articles with high SEO value on a monthly basis.
 Our main areas of focus were maximising the use of primary and secondary keywords in each blog post as well as directing internal links to product pages.

 As our client belongs to a confectionary niche, we improved the internal linking by writing up recipes and including links to the individual products pages within the ingredients list.
 These links used relevant anchor texts that were a mix of exact and partial match keywords.
 On top of that, using recipe structured data also helped us with featured snippet rankability.